google/swiftshader/README.md

 ----------

 1. Trademarks are the property of their respective owners.
-2. We do not claim official conformance with the OpenGL graphics API at this moment.
-3. This is not an official Google product.
+2. This is not an official Google product.